 Changes to your Delivery Plan

 Encountering complications during your TOLAC can make it unsafe to give birth vaginally.
 This may occur if something is wrong with you or the baby, or if you need to have your labor induced.
-Your maternity care provider will do everything they can to respect your wishes for a vaginal birth, but sometimes a C-section will be unavoidable.
+Your maternity health care provider will do everything they can to respect your wishes for a vaginal birth, but sometimes an emergency C-section will be unavoidable.

-On the other hand, some women choose to have a second C-section, but then decide to change their plan if they go into early labor and the baby appears healthy.
+On the other hand, some pregnant women choose to have a repeat cesarean but then decide to change their plan if they go into early labor and the baby appears healthy.

 Whatever you decide, be sure to talk with your doctor about the possible changes that could occur during labor, so that you can carefully weigh the risks and benefits in advance.
 Include your birthing partner into your plans so that you can have his or her full support throughout your delivery.